drewLo/drewlo.github.io/README.md

 Started out as a musician by training.
 Graduated from university with a degree in conflict resolution and a minor in Mandarin Chinese.
 Spent some years working in different positions, from bussing to brand management.
-While broadening design skills I discovered Processing, which inspired me to take Harvard's cs50x in order to create more sophisticated sketches.
+While broadening design skills I discovered [Processing][processing], which inspired me to take Harvard's [cs50x][cs50] in order to write more sophisticated sketches.
-During this time I cultivated a passion for programming and computer science.
+During this time I cultivated a passion for programming and decided to go back to school for computer science.
-I'm still exploring a few of the vast quantity of differnt technologies tools available to me, and I don't expect I may ever stop :).
+I'm still exploring a few of the thousands of differnt technologies available to me, and I don't expect I may ever stop :).
 This is also what draws me to web development!
-Other areas I've touched on: Graphics processing(low level, drivers, computer vision), Machine Learning(pytorch), DSP(audio programming, with max and C++);
+Other areas I've touched on: Graphics processing(low level, drivers, computer vision), Machine Learning(pytorch, ml.*, octave), DSP(audio programming, with max and C++);
 Currently taking classs at local community colleges to hone my knowledge of computers and mathematics, with the intent to get into a graduate program or professional software development position.

 ---